trainings-juanmaguitar/bootcamp-september2017/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-## SkylabCoders Academy - Full Stack Web Development Bootcamp @Autumn2016
+## SkylabCoders Academy - Full Stack Web Development Bootcamp @Abril2017

 ## Description ##

-This repository contains the presentation used in the Full Stack Web Development Bootcamp done by [SkylabCoders Academy](http://www.skylabcoders.com/es/) for _9 weeks_ from 3rd October to 2nd December in 2016.
+This repository contains the presentation used in the Full Stack Web Development Bootcamp done by [SkylabCoders Academy](http://www.skylabcoders.com/es/) for _10 weeks_ from 10th April to 15nd June in 2017.

 ## Training Goals (Stream 1) ##